Prehistory of Laguna (province): Findings

 Three out of four sites yielded 153 graves, dated to approximately 12th to 15th century CE through recovered ceramics.
 The study yielded evidence of cremation in the sites, with remains either buried in soil or placed inside jars.
 Specimens recovered from the excavation include celadon dishes with fish motifs, celadon censers, qingbai and blue and white jarlets, small lead-glazed water droppers and teapots, qingbai double gourd vessels, large grey-glazed ewers, figurines of carabao with riders in plain and spotted qingbai, and brown wares of all sizes and shapes.
 Iron and glass bracelets, and colored beads and earrings that appear to be gold or copper were also part of the discovered.

 250 to 300 of the recovered specimen were donated by the Elizaldes to Pila, alongside a building designated The Pila Museum.
 These were later transferred to a heritage building by the Pila Historical Society Foundation.

 Locsin – University of San Carlos Archaeological Project

 In the same year as the ESSO-Elizalde Project, a separate study was conducted by the University of San Carlos, alongside Leandro and Cecilia Locsin, supervised by Rosa C.P.
 Tenazas.
 The excavations in the barrio of Pinagbayanan, Municipality of Laguna started from the fourth of September, 1967 and lasted until the 19th of March, 1968.
 The excavated area had three sites, namely, Site I: Pinagbayanan/Agra, Site II: Pinagbayanan/Mendoza No. 1 and Site III: Pinagbayanan/Mendoza No. 2.
 Most of the artifacts discovered were collected on the first two months of excavation.
-Luckily, a few burials were uncovered by a typhoon on November, 1967.
+Luckily, a few burials were uncovered by a typhoon in November 1967.
 Sites I and II had a total area of 2,720 square meters, that is, 170 4 x 4 squares and 241 burials.